 6. Download Maps for Offline Use on Navigation Apps

 Google Maps offers a hugely beneficial (for saving data) offline map download feature.
-Google has instructions here.
+Google has instructions here (for iPhone and Android).
 Not only can this feature cut down on your data use, but if you have a spotty cellular connection in a rural area, it can help you navigate.
 You do have to have a bit of free space on your phone to download the maps – I was able to download the entire lower peninsula of Michigan, using 350 MB of storage.
 This will cover 95% of all of my travel.
 And when you take trips, you can download maps of those areas as well (and delete them when finished using).

 Waze and Apple Maps do not offer this feature, but if you search for a destination in either app, find a route, and begin the route – over Wi-Fi, before you leave – then the route will be cached for offline use and you can save on data.